 Every turnaround be it minor or major can be challenging and some require years of thought before a formal planning can start.
 Planning for a turnaround begins with an evaluation of the previous events, the lessons learned and most importantly applying the learning to foster a smoother turnaround.
 This is still an easier process considering the hectic nature of events once the timelines are finalized.

 As every turnaround has a life cycle and it is imperative to define and track it while your organization matures the turnaround plan.
 Defining the right milestones helps in identifying and monitoring important phases of your turnaround plan.

-The table below illustrates the key phases and the milestones tracked in each phase as followed by several organizations.
+The table below illustrates the key phases and the key turnaround project milestones tracked in each phase as followed by several organizations.